Cognigy/Documentation/docs/insights/time-zone.md

 ## Changing the preferred Time Zone

-By default, Insights uses the time zone of your device.
-You can override this in **My Profile**.
+Insights uses your device's time zone by default, but you can change this preference in **My Profile** on the Cognigy.AI side.
 This is especially beneficial, when you travel a lot, and your device time zone is updated based on your location, or when you have multinational AI Agents with users all over the globe.

 To change your time zone preferences: